barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 **Learning Objectives**:
 - Define what are koans
-- Describe the different ways to practice with koans
+- Explore the different ways to practice with koans
 - Provide some guidance to start

 **Reading Material**:
 - [How to Practice Zen Koans](https://www.lionsroar.com/how-to-practice-zen-koans/) by John Tarrant

 **Motivations** - This is an attempt to **introduce beginners** to the study of koans.
-I am a beginner myself (still and always), so I have tried to find my way through the literature, and with recommendations from a Zen [Roshi](https://en.wikipedia.org/wiki/R%C5%8Dshi).
-Here are a few **excerpts and notes** that could help you start.
+I am a beginner myself (still and always).
+I have tried to find my way through the literature, and took recommendations from a Zen [Roshi](https://en.wikipedia.org/wiki/R%C5%8Dshi).
+Here are a few **excerpts and notes** I could find from literature, that could help you start.

 Note: this is still work in progress!

+## List of well-known koan collections

+- _Hekiganroku_: the [Blue Cliff Record](https://en.wikipedia.org/wiki/Blue_Cliff_Record), a collection of koans originally compiled in Song China in 1125, and then expanded into its present form by Chan master [Yuanwu Keqin](https://en.wikipedia.org/wiki/Yuanwu_Keqin) (1063–1135).
+- _Mumonkan_: the [Gateless Barries](https://en.wikipedia.org/wiki/The_Gateless_Barrier) (or Gateless Gate), a collection of 48 koans compiled in the early 13th century by the Chinese Zen master [Wumen Huikai](https://en.wikipedia.org/wiki/Wumen_Huikai) (1183–1260)
+- _Shōyōroku_: the [Book of Serenity](https://en.wikipedia.org/wiki/Book_of_Equanimity) (or Book of Equanimity), comprises a collection of 100 koans written by the Chan Buddhist master [Hongzhi Zhengjue](https://en.wikipedia.org/wiki/Hongzhi_Zhengjue) (1091–1157), together with commentaries by [Wansong Xingxiu](https://en.wikipedia.org/wiki/Wansong_Xingxiu) (1166–1246)
+- _Shinjoshobogenzo_: Dogen's [Treasury of the True Dharma Eye](https://en.wikipedia.org/wiki/Shinji_Sh%C5%8Db%C5%8Dgenz%C5%8D), 300 cases compiled by the founder of the Soto School of Zen [Eihei Dogen](https://en.wikipedia.org/wiki/D%C5%8Dgen) between 1223-1227

 ## What are koans?